 During my undergraduate studies, I volunteered for the Peer Support centre on campus as a Peer Counsellor.
 After graduate school, I worked as Youth Engagement Project Coordinator on a project to create a peer-based mental health program for youth in the community.

-Peer support is sort of my jam, it is something I feel knowledgeable and very passionate about.
+Since then, peer support has became something I feel knowledgeable and very passionate about.

 Peer-based mental health programs have been proven to help reduce the stigma of mental illness by promoting mental health awareness and making services more accessible to youth.

-- Provide one-on-one peer counseling at a drop-in center
+- Providing one-on-one peer counselling at a drop-in centre,

-- Encourage young people to engage in services (e.g. participate in meetings, ask questions about their treatment plans, advocate or themselves)
+- Encouraging young people to engage in services (e.g. participate in meetings, ask questions about their treatment plans, advocate or themselves),

-- Share their personal story of recovery to inspire their peers
+- Peer support workers sharing their personal story of recovery to inspire their peers, and

-- Ensure young people seeking services feel less outnumbered when they meet with adults about their mental health issues
+- Ensuring young people seeking services feel less outnumbered when they meet with adults about their mental health issues